Susan Yelavich

-Susan Yelavich is a design scholar, critic, curator and Professor Emerita of Design Studies at Parsons School of Design, The New School, New York City.
+Susan Yelavich is a design scholar, critic, curator and professor emerita of design studies at Parsons School of Design, The New School, New York City.

 Career

 Academic

-Susan Yelavich was director of the MA Design Studies program at Parsons from 2012 to 2018.
+Yelavich was director of the MA design studies program at Parsons from 2012 to 2018.
 She is a member of Scientific Committee for Design at the Polytechnic University of Milan; and has taught frequently in Poland under the auspices of the New School's Transregional Center for Democratic Studies in Wroclaw, the School of Form in Poznan, and the Academy of Fine Arts in Warsaw, with the support of the Adam Mickiewicz Institute.

 Curator

 Among the exhibitions she curated are: Inside Design Now, the 2003 National Triennial at the Smithsonian's Cooper Hewitt Design Museum, where she worked from 1977 to 2002, as well as the exhibition Deep Surface: Contemporary Ornament and Pattern, which she co-curated with Denise Gonzales Crisp in 2011 at the Contemporary Art Museum of Raleigh, NC.